Petitions and joint letters

 What is a petition?

-A petition is a formal request which clearly appeals for action to be taken by the Council in relation to a specific issue.
+A petition is a formal written request which clearly appeals for action to be taken by the Council in relation to a specific issue.

 You may use Council's Sample Petition Template(DOCX, 195KB) to help prepare a petition.